Reviews

 What it's great at:

-• Backs up up to 5 devices under one plan
+• Backs up unlimited devices under one plan

 • 30 file versions — roll back any mistake